Write a little about yourself. Just a paragraph will do.

 mounds of periodicals and canons of texts.
 I pretty much always

 have my shoulderbag with me.
-I'm reading for Grad School [nearly
+I'm reading for the next progression

-It saddens me that you do hear more conversations around
+underlining good S#!+.
+It saddens me that you don't hear more

 write a lesson plan.
 Maybe I'll bike somewhere.
 Maybe I'll watch